ZummerHanif/Bugzilla/README.md

 ## Ruby Version

 This application is built using Ruby on Rails.
-The recommended Ruby version is [your_ruby_version_here].
+The recommended Ruby version is 2.3.3.
 You can check the Ruby version specified in the `Gemfile`.

 ## System Dependencies

 - Ruby
 - Ruby on Rails
-- [Any other dependencies specific to your application]

 ## Configuration